You can also watch Financial Aid videos online on our FA TV and get your questions answered by clicking on FATV.

 Q. What is the income threshold for a family before financial aid is not offered to a student?

 A. There is no income threshold for student aid eligibility.
-All of the questions on the FAFSA are used to determine the Expected Family Contribution which results in the financial aid award put together by the school.
+All of the questions on the financial aid application are used to determine the Expected Family Contribution which results in the financial aid award put together by the school.
 A family may have too much income to be awarded a Pell Grant, but this does not mean that they will not be eligible for other types of financial aid.

 Q. Financial Aid Deadlines.
 Are there any?